thedude0606/options_copy_TB/PROGRESS.md

 - API method names in the Schwabdev library differ from what was initially expected
 - Streaming data requires proper field mapping to correctly display all available data
 - WebSocket connection may need reconnection logic for long-running sessions
+- Streaming data showing "$0 (N/A)" values instead of actual price data

 ## Next Steps
+- Analyze debugging output to identify the root cause of the "$0 (N/A)" streaming data issue
 - Test the application with real API credentials in a production environment
 - Enhance error handling for streaming connection issues
 - Add more detailed documentation about streaming data field mappings